 Mysterious maidens appearing in the folklore of many cultures around the world.
 The mythological creatures from the sea have been popular in art and literature throughout the centuries.
-Today in Norfolk, Virginia where Smith Creek and the Elizabeth River meet in the Historic Ghent neighborhood resides an entirely different kind of Mermaid.
+Today in Norfolk, Virginia where Smith Creek and the Elizabeth River meet in the Historic Ghent neighborhood resides an entirely different kind of mermaid – Mermaid Winery.

 I’m delighted to learn the story of the origins of this urban winery and how the name which is associated with beauty represents Mermaid’s vision for producing “stunning wines.”

 Adding to the chic winery atmosphere is the amazing food.
-The menu features an interesting mix of small plates of cheese, hummus, charcuturie as well as a variety of salads, sandwiches and larger plates including lobster pie and coq au vin.
+The menu features an interesting mix of small plates of cheese, hummus, charcuterie as well as a variety of salads, sandwiches, and larger plates including lobster pie and coq au vin.

 I select a delicious Greek salad drizzled with just the right amount of tangy vinaigrette dressing.
 It’s an amazing medley of greens and the ideal accompaniment to the flight I’ve sampled.

-Rarely do I save room room for dessert, however if I had – the Elizabeth River Raspberry would be the obvious choice.
+Rarely do I save room for dessert, however, if I had – the Elizabeth River Raspberry would be the obvious choice.
 It’s a delightful dessert wine – pairing well with ice cream and chocolate.

-Mermaid Winery in Norfolk, Virginia is a brilliant rendition of the newest and popular interpretation of the winery.
+Mermaid Winery in Norfolk, Virginia, is a brilliant rendition of the newest and fashionable interpretation of the winery.